dhtml/DHTMLFramework/README.md

 ## Quick Start
 * Download the [zip master](https://github.com/dhtml/dhtmlframework/archive/master.zip)
 * Extract the zip master into your web directory
-* Open the examples folder to view the packaged usage examples
+* Open the examples folder to check out the basic and advanced functionalities.
+* You can test all our [examples online](http://www.dhtmlframework.com/examples)

 Create `index.php`: